 Manchester's Royal Exchange, the Lyric Hammersmith and Chris Good & Company collaborate to bring the film to the stage.
-Playwright Chris Goode will rework the screenplay into a stage version set in present day.
-The script will be updated continually throughout the run to ensure it stays fresh.
-'If there's something noteworthy in the news at 1pm, hopefully you'll be hearing a reference to it in the show in the evening,' Goode told The Guardian.
-'Part of the impulse was thinking about where punk is at now.'
+Playwright Chris Goode reworks the screenplay into a stage version set in present day.
+The script is updated continually throughout the run to ensure it stays fresh.

 15 Feb 18 – 10 Mar 18, 7:30 PM – 9:00 PM